 Mitski Miyawaki was born in Japan to an American father and Japanese mother.
 She studied at Purchase College’s Conservatory of Music, during which she self-released her first two albums, 2012’s Lush and 2013’s Retired From Sad, New Career in Business.
-Both albums are centered around Mitski’s piano, and are formative efforts that merely hint at Mitski’s potential.
+Both albums are centered around Mitski’s piano and are formative efforts that merely hint at Mitski’s potential.

-After college, Mitski served a short stint as vocalist in the prog-metal band Voice Coils.
+After college, Mitski served a short stint as the vocalist in the prog-metal band Voice Coils.
 She released 2014’s guitar rock album Bury Me At Make Out Creek, her first record to gain wider recognition.
-Mitski’s too creative and idiosyncratic for mainstream success but she’s steadily built a profile; 2016’s Puberty 2 and 2018’s more pop-oriented Be The Cowboy cracked the top ten on many year end lists.
+Mitski’s too creative and idiosyncratic for mainstream success but she’s steadily built a profile; 2016’s Puberty 2 and 2018’s more pop-oriented Be The Cowboy cracked the top ten on many year-end lists.

 Mitski’s songs have a fascinating dichotomy; she’s protective of her personal life but writes supposedly soul-baring songs, so it’s difficult to tell what’s fiction and what’s autobiographical.
 Mitski has spoken about her upbringing as a cross-cultural child, and themes of isolation and awkwardness are prominent in her work.

 Mitski’s a strong vocalist, an interesting lyricist, and a skilled musician who’s improved with each record she’s released.
 Iggy Pop has named Mitski as “probably the most advanced American songwriter that I know”.